Bricktech2000/Clean-Bash-Prompt/README.md

         * It displays a blue _live_ when the process is running and a red _down_ when it isn't
         * After installation, one can modify which process status is displayed

-* Path changes to red color on non-zero exit code (error)
-* Branch is displayed when inside Git repository
-  * Fresh branch is colored blue
-  * Modified branch is colored yellow
-  * Staged branch is colored green
-* asdf
-* Username changes to cyan color when `$UID` is 0 (root)

 ## Installation

 Run the following to install the promt in your `.bashrc`